10 Ways To Improve Your Apple Watch Battery Life (#5 Is A MUST)

 MORE: How To Buy A Cheap Apple Watch (Tips For Savvy Shoppers)

-The heart rate sensor is a great feature of the Apple Watch–one of the few sensors the Apple watch offers that an iPhone does not.
-But man, it’s a battery hog.
-If you either don’t care about using the heart rate function ever or just want to shut it off to save desperately needed battery life for the afternoon you can disable the heart rate sensors by enabling Power Saving Mode.
-To do so open the Apple Watch companion app on your iPhone and go to My Watch>Workout and turn on Power Saving Mode.
+If you either don’t care about using the heart rate function ever or just want to shut it off to save desperately needed battery life for the afternoon you can disable the background heart rate readings by enabling Low Power Mode.
+To do so:

 4. Keep Bluetooth Turned On On Your iPhone